Luna Park (Coney Island, 2010)

 Luna Park is an amusement park in Coney Island, Brooklyn, New York City.
 It opened on May 29, 2010, at the site of Astroland, an amusement park that had been in operation from 1962 to 2008, and Dreamland, which operated at the same site for the 2009 season.
 It was named after the original 1903 Luna Park which operated until 1944 on a site just north of the current park's 1000 Surf Avenue location.

 The park was designed, developed, and operated by Central Amusement International, LLC (CAI), a subsidiary of the Italian company Zamperla which built 19 new mechanical rides for the park.
 There are also interactive games, food and beverage concessions, and live entertainment.

-As of 2017, the park's general manager was Fernando Velasquez.
+As of 2017, the park's general manager is Fernando Velasquez.

 History

 In September 2003, Mayor Michael Bloomberg, the New York City Council and Brooklyn Borough President Marty Markowitz formed the Coney Island Development Corporation (CIDC).
 The corporation released the "Coney Island Revitalization Plan" in 2005, which laid out its plan to preserve and grow the historic amusement area.
 At the end of the 2008 season, the Coney Island Astroland amusement park closed.
 In 2009, a traveling carnival operated amusement rides on the Astroland site, renaming it Dreamland.

+Opening and early years

 On February 16, 2010, New York City Mayor Michael Bloomberg announced the winning bid to develop and operate an amusement park to be constructed on the 3.16 acre former site of Astroland in Coney Island would be awarded to Zamperla/Central Amusement International under a 10-year lease.

 The new Luna Park was widely advertised across New York City in posters, billboards, and advertisements on the side of public buses as part of an advertisement for the attractions at Coney Island.
 The ads boasted the punchlines "Thrill is nothing without speed", referring to the various thrill rides at the park and "The FUN is back at Coney Island" referring to the Coney Island restoration project.
 The park opened on May 29, 2010.
 Besides the new rides brought in by Zamperla, many older rides from Astroland were incorporated into Luna Park.
 These included the old park's centerpiece, "Astrotower", which was not operational; another inherited ride was the landmarked Cyclone roller coaster, which was leased out to Astroland in 1975.
 Some of the other old spaced themed elements were incorporated into the amusement areas.

-On July 2, 2013, Luna Park was evacuated as a precaution due to a problem with the Astrotower swaying; part of the attraction remained closed over the Fourth of July.
-During that time, construction crews worked day and night to dismantle the tower and by July 6 it had been reduced to a four foot high stump with the pieces sold to a local junkyard for scrap.

-In May 2014, the Thunderbolt steel coaster opened at Luna Park.
-It was named after the 1925 coaster that had been demolished in 2000.
+On July 2, 2013, Luna Park was evacuated as a precaution due to a problem with the Astrotower swaying; part of the attraction remained closed over the Fourth of July, and it had been demolished by July 6.
+In May 2014, the Thunderbolt steel coaster opened at Luna Park; it was named after the 1925 coaster that had been demolished in 2000.